-5 Important Habits for Maintaining a Keto-Friendly LifestyleArticle posted in: Keto Friendly
+5 Important Habits for Maintaining a Low-Carb LifestyleArticle posted in: Nutrition

-One of the biggest criticisms about following a keto-friendly lifestyle is that it is tough to maintain.
+One of the biggest criticisms about following a low-carb lifestyle is that it is tough to maintain.
 And it certainly can be challenging, as carbs (even those in fruits, legumes, non-starchy vegetables and whole grains) are restricted.
-But keto-friendly diets are popular because they work.
-You lose weight, and, as long as you follow the guidelines we’ve laid out in the South Beach Diet Keto-Friendly plan, they’re safe.
+But low-carb diets are popular because they work.
+You lose weight, and, as long as you follow the guidelines we’ve laid out on the South Beach Diet, they’re safe.

-Ready to try a keto-friendly meal plan?
-Check out five tips to maintain a keto-friendly lifestyle and get started:
+Ready to try a low-carb meal plan?
+Check out five tips to maintain a low-carb lifestyle and get started:

 1. Learn to Cook.

-To kick off our tips for leading a keto-friendly lifestyle, we’ve got one of the most important for weight loss—cooking and eating on your own.
+To kick off our tips for leading a low-carb lifestyle, we’ve got one of the most important for weight loss—cooking and eating on your own.
 Americans love carbs, and restaurants cater to their crowd.
-While it’s certainly not impossible to order foods that align with our keto-friendly diet plan, your options in everyday restaurants may be limited.
-It’s in your best interest to be familiar with the Lean Proteins, Vegetables and Healthy Fats listed on the South Beach Diet Keto-Friendly Grocery Guide > and prepare meals with no surprise or excess ingredients.
-While you’re in Phase 1 and 2 on the South Beach Diet Keto-Friendly Plan, you’ll only have to prepare two breakfasts, lunches, dinners and snacks each week.
-The rest of the time you’ll eat fully prepared South Beach Diet keto-friendly foods > On DIY Days, The Palm has dozens of keto-friendly recipes > to inspire and guide.
+While it’s certainly not impossible to order foods that align with our low-carb diet plan, your options in everyday restaurants may be limited.
+It’s in your best interest to be familiar with the Proteins, Vegetables and Healthy Fats listed on the South Beach Diet Grocery Guide and prepare meals with no surprise or excess ingredients.
+While you’re on the plan, you’ll prepare breakfasts, lunches, dinners and snacks each week.
+On DIY Days, The Palm has dozens of low-carb recipes to inspire and guide you.

 2. Understand What You’re Eating.

 You could be at risk of for deficiencies in micronutrients, including selenium, magnesium, phosphorus and vitamins B and C if you don’t eat a wide array of nutritious foods.
-Take a multivitamin, enjoy a nutrient-enriched shake daily (like a South Beach Diet Shake), and be sure you include your daily three servings of non-starchy vegetables.
-It’s important to add variety to your meal plan—this includes switching up the Keto-Friendly South Beach foods > you choose to include in your daily plan along with your DIY add-ins.
-Stay away from eating the exact same thing each day and mix it up by incorporating in an array of lean proteins, healthy fats and non-starchy veggies.
+Take a multivitamin, enjoy a nutrient-enriched shake daily, and be sure you include your daily three servings of non-starchy vegetables.
+It’s important to add variety to your meal plan—this includes switching up the meals and snacks you choose to include in your daily plan.
+Stay away from eating the exact same thing each day and mix it up by incorporating in an array of proteins, healthy fats and non-starchy veggies.

 3. No Two Diets Are Alike.